Yan Gomes Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.74 team ERA that ranks sixth across all MLB pitching staffs.
+- The Rays' 3.71 team ERA ranks fifth across all MLB pitching staffs.

-- In his most recent appearance on Wednesday against the Toronto Blue Jays, the left-hander went seven innings, allowing one earned run while surrendering four hits.
+- In his last time out on Thursday, the right-hander threw seven innings against the Toronto Blue Jays, giving up one earned run while surrendering six hits.

+- The 29-year-old has put up an ERA of 3.17, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.